Teams Interoperability: Calling and chat

 Set-CsExternalAccessPolicy -Identity Global -EnableAcsFederationAccess $true

-To start a call or chat with a Teams user or Teams Voice application, you need an identifier of the target.
+To start a call with a Teams user or Teams Voice application, you need an identifier of the target.
 You have the following options to retrieve the ID:

 - User interface of Microsoft Entra ID or with on-premises directory synchronization Microsoft Entra Connect